sipacate/website/_posts/2015-12-01-NativeScript-Beers.md

             └── ios

-Inside  the project folder there are 3 sub-folders: `app`, `lib` and `platforms`.
-The application source code resides in the `app` folder.
+Inside  the project folder there are 3 sub-folders: `app`, `node_modules` and `platforms` :

+* `app`: This folder contains all the development resources you need to build your app.
+You'll be spending most of your time editing the files in here.
+* `node_modules`: This folder contains your app's npm module dependencies.
+All new NativeScript projects start with a single dependency on tns-core-modules.
+* `node_modules/tns-core-modules`: This folder contains your app's NativeScript modules, which are a series of NativeScript-provided JavaScript modules you'll use to build your app.
+Each module contains the platform-specific code needed to implement some feature—the camera, http calls, the file system, and so forth—exposed through a platform-agnostic API (e.g. camera.takePicture()).
+We'll look at some examples momentarily.
+* `package.json`: This file contains your app's configuration details, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
+We'll take a closer look at how to use this file when we talk about using npm modules in chapter 5.
+* `platform`s: This folder contains the platform-specific code NativeScript needs to build native iOS and Android apps.
+For example in the android folder you'll find things like your project's AndroidManifest.xml and .apk executable files.
+Similarly, the ios folder contains the Groceries' Xcode project and .ipa executables.
+Note, users on Windows machines will not have an ios folder.

  Application code is written using JavaScript and the user interface designed using XML.
 Inside the `app` folder is a file called `main-page.xml` which has the default user interface code.
 In `main-view-model.js` is the default model code and` main-page.js` defines the application logic.
 Finally `app.js` contains the code to start the application with the defined modules.

 ## Designing the app